dsolstad/dbyll/_posts/2020-02-02-Tutorial-Hardcoded-Writing-Hardcoded-Windows-Shellcodes-32bit.md

 Docs: https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-accept

 As the docs says, "The accept function permits an incoming connection attempt on a socket".
-We need to store the return value here, which gets stored in eax.
-We store a copy in ebx for later use.
+We need to store the return value here, which gets stored in EAX.
+We store a copy in EBX for later use.

 ```assembly
 xor eax, eax         ; Clear eax